 In 2019, community health workers conducted surveys to detect malnutrition cases, outreach cases for chronic diseases and epidemics, and referral services for primary health care centers.154,500 community health services were provided through community health teams in 2019.

 UOSSM administered a survey of children aged 6-59 months and pregnant/nursing women in all projects.
-This survey revealed many malnutrition cases diagnosed as “severely” and “moderately” acute, requiring therapeutic intervention and CMAM program application.
+This survey revealed many malnutrition cases diagnosed as “severely” and “moderately” acute, requiring therapeutic intervention and Community-based Management of Acute Malnutrition (CMAM) program application.

-5,583 cases of severe and moderate acute of malnutrition were found among children under five years of age and in pregnant/lactating women, including 630 severe acute malnutrition (SAM), and 3,580 moderate acute malnutrition (MAM).
+5,583 cases of severe and moderate acute of malnutrition were found among children under five years of age and in pregnant/lactating women, including 630 severe acute malnutrition, and 3,580 moderate acute malnutrition.

 Community health teams play a critical role in raising health awareness and educating parents about completing follow-up treatment and the danger of neglecting visits to health facilities.

 Humanitarian Lifesaving Nutrition Aid Proactive Measures to Improve Health And Prevent Malnutrition

 The situation continues to be dire in areas of displacement and other areas of need in northwest Syria.
 Many of the families have been displaced several times and suffer from emotional stress.
 Malnutrition cases are on the rise and inflation in the cost of food is further complicating the situation and making it even more difficult for people to find their next meal.
 Many struggles financially to even buy a loaf of bread.
 Women and children are the most vulnerable as they are 75% of the displaced population.